Skip to content

 Johnson County KS Corridor

-Overland Park, Lenexa, and Olathe — high-volume restaurant chain, fast-casual, and grocery presence across Johnson County.
+Overland Park, Lenexa, and Olathe — high-volume restaurant, fast-casual, and grocery presence across Johnson County.

 Kansas City Barbecue Cluster

-One of the four major US barbecue regions — smokehouse and barbecue restaurant operations spread across both sides of the state line.
+Smokehouse and barbecue restaurant operations spread across both sides of the state line, with demanding meat refrigeration profiles.

 Northland Food Service